 On any given day in Canada, more than 3,300 women (along with their 3,000 children) are forced to sleep in an emergency shelter to escape domestic violence.
 Every night, about 200 women are turned away because the shelters are full.2

 Most women need help when leaving an abusive relationship.
-Our publications are available to assist you or a loved one.
+Below, you'll find resources and publications that are available to assist you or a loved one (please note that our Staff Lawyer & Legal Educator serves our program participants currently living in YWCA Affordable Housing only.)

 A guide for women facing domestic violence, Stopping the Violence lists transition houses, crisis lines and other support organizations for women leaving abuse.